hei-school/cc-d2-my-rice-cooker-Tiantsoa79/README.md

 5. Install project dependencies:

     ```bash
-    npm install
+    bundle install
     ```

-6. Execute the program using ts-node:
+6. Execute the program:

     ```bash
-    ts-node riceCooker.ts
+    ruby rice_cooker.rb
     ```

+Ensure that you have Ruby and Bundler installed on your system to execute this project.
+This setup maintains a consistent coding style using Ruby RuboCop.